ISISComputingGroup/lewis-ess/README.md

 - DELEVITATE*: Delevitate disc if possible

 The commands marked with a * are not implemented yet.
 There are however two additional commands, INTERLOCK and RELEASE.
 INTERLOCK takes the chopper from the initial `init` state to the `stopped` state, RELEASE does the opposite.
 This behavior will likely change soon.

+## Additional tools

+In a separate [repository](https://github.com/DMSC-Instrument-Data/plankton-misc) there is an OPI-file for use with CS-Studio and two files that expose the simulated chopper as a setup in NICOS (see readme there).